Stunning Landscapes in the South of France and the Beautiful Horses of Camargue

 This itinerary is subject to change due to weather, local conditions, and other factors.

 May 15, 2024: Arrive at the Marseille, France airport today.
-We will have a welcome dinner in Marseille and do some nighttime photography around the harbor in Marseilles.
+Our welcome dinner and trip briefing will be at our hotel.

-May 16, 2024: You will be transferred to our hotel in the Camargue region of the south of France.
-Our adventure starts with an afternoon briefing by our local guide.
-We will prepare you for the next four days of some of the most fantastic photography sessions you will ever experience–the Camargue horses.
-The first session of which will be tonight before sunset.
+May 16, 2024: We will transfer to our hotel in the Camargue region of the south of France, where we will prepare you for the next four days of some of the most fantastic photography sessions you will ever experience – the Camargue horses.
+The first session will be tonight before sunset.

-May 17–18, 2024: Over these two days, you will photograph the Camargue horses running and playing in marshes and on the beach.
-We will also photograph the gardians wrangling Camargue bulls.
-Between the photography sessions, we will review your images to help you create better images each time we visit the ranches.
+May 17–18, 2024: Over these two days, we will photograph the Camargue horses running and playing in marshes, on the beach, and galloping through the water of a shallow lagoon.
+Between shoots, we will have our signature image review sessions to help you create better images each time we visit the ranches.
+On our last evening, we’ll be dining at our hotel and entertained by a duo of Camargue gypsy musicians and their unique brand of lively flamenco guitar.

 May 19, 2024: Early this morning, we will head to the beach for our final session with the horses as they run along the shore of white sand.
 This is the perfect backdrop for photographing these attractive horses.

-We will depart from this region in the afternoon and head towards the Luberon Valley.
-After a celebratory dinner to toast a successful first half of the trip, we focus on the rolling hills of the south of France.
-Tonight you will be treated to photographing the beautiful city of Gordes by night.
+We will depart in the afternoon and head to the Luberon Valley.
+After a celebratory dinner to toast a successful first half of the trip, we will focus on the rolling hills of southern France.
+Tonight, you will be treated to photographing the beautiful city of Gordes by night from an elevated vantage point, just as the sun sets and the village lights begin to come on.

 Moderate: Will be standing in thigh-high water with hip waders.
 Easy walks along cobblestone streets.

 Arrive Marseille Provence Airport (MRS), Marseille, Provence-Alpes-Côte d’Azur anytime on May 15, 2024.
-Flights out can be made after 11:00 AM on May 24, 2024.
+Flights out can be made anytime on May 24, 2024.
 Air travel delays are common.
 Please arrive early, possibly even the day prior, so you don’t miss any of the workshop.

 What to Bring